 The Story Within

-- This book is for therapists, artists, seekers, of all mediums
+- For therapists, artists, seekers, of all mediums

 - Tools for discovering Creative DNA and Perception Preferences